followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/rowTemplate.md

 - **values**
 Contains an array of values of the current row in the order they exist in the data source.
 - **rowIndex**
 Contains the index of the current row.
 When you have several pages in the grid, grid rows are indexed beginning with 0 on each page.
 Note that group cells count as rows and have row indexes.
-For further information about row indexes, see the [Grid Rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows) topic.
+For further information about row indexes, see the [Column and Row Indexes](/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/) topic.
 - **columns**
 Contains an array of grid columns.
 An object with column settings represents each column in this array.
 The order of columns in this array coincides with the [columns](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/) array.
 - **isSelected**
 Indicates whether or not the current row is selected.
 - **rowType**
 Defines the type of the current row.
-This field equals *'data'* for [ordinary rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows) or *'group'* for [group rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Group_Rows).
+This field equals *'data'* for data rows or *'group'* for group rows.
 Use this field to distinguish rows by type.
 - **groupIndex**
 Contains the group index of the current row.
 This field is useful if the **rowType** field is *'group'*.
 - **isExpanded**